astronomyk/astronomyk.github.io/cv/astro_cv.md

   Physics class - "A morning with an Astrophysicst"

-* 2019 July -
+* 2019 July - Vienna University Observatory

-  Ö1 Vollmondnacht
+  Ö1 Vollmondnacht public talks